jalallinux/php-cayenne-lpp/README.md

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

-## Security Vulnerabilities

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.

 ## Credits

 - [JalalLinuX](https://github.com/jalallinux)
 - [All Contributors](../../contributors)

 ## License